Crossing Argentina by Truck, Boat, Rail and Bus

 If I didn’t know any better I’d just call it the ocean.
 I tend to avoid any luxuries while on the road, and while this was the most expensive of my four types of travel in Argentina, I couldn’t pass up including a boat ride into the mix.

 The ferry terminal was very large and felt somewhat like an airport.
-Before boarding you had to pass through security then immigration.
-There were people standing at the wide door onto the ferry, dressed like flight attendants and smiling at everyone who walked on.
+Before boarding, you had to pass through security then immigration.
+There were people standing at the wide door onto the ferry, dressed as flight attendants and smiling at everyone who walked on.
 The rows of seats were even identical to airline seats.

 The actual trip was disappointing, it didn’t feel like travel.
 It didn’t even feel like I was on a boat.
 There was no way to go outside, to feel the salty air pushing through your hair, feel the mist against your face, or even see the water very well at all.
 Though the cloudy Plexiglas windows all I could make out was choppy brown water as far as the eye could see.
 Somewhere along the way we crossed the maritime border and I left Argentina.